How Do I Get My Files On The Internet?

 Elementary Math Drills

 Elementary Math interactive drills.
-Very useful.
+Practical and useful for guided practice.

 For those poor souls "lost" in university math courses, there is help, indeed.
 This comprehensive series of math videos can help anyone follow the step-by-step mechanics for solving complex problems that appear on exams.
 Very highly recommended.
 Thanks to a major grant from the Gates Foundation, this site also offers outstanding videos for a number of new subject areas.
 Recently, a test preparation section was added for review of the SAT and ACT exams.
 And, if you want to get intimidated, take a look at an introduction to applied math in computer programming: https://www.khanacademy.org/cs

-You need to spend a few minutes with this FASCINATING free online application to see what it allows you to create, instantly: a composite of notes, images, and linkable sites in a variety of ways.
+You need to spend a few minutes with this free online application to see what it allows you to create, instantly: a composite of notes, images, and linkable sites in a variety of ways.
 In fact, it's difficult to describe what you can do.
 Highly recommended!

 This is an amazing and free resource that you can use to add a wiki on your own webpage.
 There is no simpler or easier wiki.
 It is possible to create a dynamic single page classroom newsletter in which different students create and add content to various categories... easily!